Princely Abbey of Fulda: Carolingian period

 Under Abbot Eigil's leadership, construction of the new church continued at a more moderate pace.
 He sought to stylize the church after St. Peter's in Rome, adding a notable western transept in the same fashion.
 The transept was a new architectural style, and in mimicking it, Fulda demonstrated their support to the papacy through tribute.
-This unique architectural tie, as well as the growing intellectual importance of Fulda, would create strong ties with the Roman papacy.
-Coupled with the tomb of Saint Boniface, Fulda would attract much religious pilgrimage and worship, a site of great significance.
+This unique architectural tie, as well as the growing intellectual importance of Fulda, created strong ties with the Roman papacy.
+Coupled with the tomb of Saint Boniface, Fulda attracted much religious pilgrimage and worship, a site of great significance.

 In 822, Rabanus Maurus became the fifth abbot of Fulda.
 He was previously educated at the monastery, and was very academically inclined, becoming both a teacher and head-master at the school before becoming abbot.
-Understanding the importance of education, the school became the main focus of Fulda under his leadership, and he would lead Fulda to the height of its importance and success.
+Understanding the importance of education, the school became the main focus of Fulda under his leadership, and he led Fulda to the height of its importance and success.
 He established separate departments for the school, including those for sciences, theological studies, and the arts.
 Rabanus made an effort to collect various additional holy relics and manuscripts of historical significance to Fulda and the surrounding the areas to fortify their prominence in the Frankish Empire.
 With each relic, the significance of Fulda grew, and more gifts and power were bestowed upon the abbey.
-Power was, however, not Rabanus's only intent; the increased holiness of the lands would also serve to bring his monks and pilgrims closer to God.
-The collection accumulated under Rabanus would largely be lost during the looting of Fulda by the Hessians during the Thirty Years' War.
+Power was, however, not Rabanus's only intent; the increased holiness of the lands also served to bring his monks and pilgrims closer to God.
+The collection accumulated under Rabanus was largely lost during the looting of Fulda by the Hessians during the Thirty Years' War.